Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (1) in M&S Layered Indian Style Dip
+Additives and processes (1) in M&S Layered Indian Style Dip

 Paprika Extract